andreymal/mini_fiction/README.rst

 instead of default ``localhost:5000``), change ``SERVER_NAME`` option.

 You can run ``mini_fiction status`` to check some configuration variables.

+Search, avatars and captcha are disabled by default.

 For more information see ``INSTALL.md`` (in Russian).